-In the December 31, 2013 actuarial valuation, the projected unit credit actuarial cost method was used.
-The actuarial assumptions included a 4.0% investment rate of return (net of administrative expenses), which is the expected long-term investment returns on the employer's own investments calculated based on the funded level of the plan at the valuation date, and an annual trend increase for dental and vision claims of 4.5% and 3.5%, respectively.
+In the June 30, 2016 actuarial valuation, the projected unit credit actuarial cost method was used.
+The actuarial assumptions included a 4.0% investment rate of return (net of administrative expenses), which is the expected long-term investment returns on the employer's own investments calculated based on the funded level of the plan at the valuation date, and an annual trend increase for dental and vision claims of 4% and 3%, respectively.
 The investment rate included a 3.0% inflation assumption.
 The actuarial value of assets, if any, was determined using techniques that spread the effects of short-term volatility in the market value of investments over a 5-year period.
-The UAAL is being amortized as a level percentage of projected payroll on an open basis.
-The remaining amortization period at December 31, 2013 was 30 years.
+The UAAL is being amortized as a level percentage of projected payroll on a closed basis.
+The remaining amortization period at June 30, 2016 was 30 years.